DimensionSrl/Desman/README.md

 ### Sample Code

-In this repository you can find a sample code project with few lines of code in the `AppDelegate`'s `application:didFinishLaunchingWithOptions` to setup `EventManager`.
+In this repository you can find a sample code project with few lines of code in the `AppDelegate`'s `application:didFinishLaunchingWithOptions:` to setup `EventManager`.
 You can choose to send the events to an endpoint, serialize them into `NSUserDefaults` or just keep them in memory.

 ### Usage